MicrosoftDocs/sdk-api/sdk-api-src/content/evntrace/ns-evntrace-_event_instance_header.md

 Indicates the version of the event trace class that you are using to log the event.
 Specify zero if there is only one version of your event trace class.
 The version tells the consumer which MOF class to use to decipher the event data.

+### -field ThreadId

+On output, identifies the thread that generated the event.

+Note that on Windows 2000, <b>ThreadId</b> was a <b>ULONGLONG</b> value.

+### -field ProcessId

+ On output, identifies  the process that generated the event.

+<b>Windows 2000:  </b>This member is not supported.

+### -field TimeStamp

+On output, contains the time the event occurred, in 100-nanosecond intervals since midnight, January 1, 1601.

+### -field RegHandle

+Handle to a registered event trace class.
+Set this property before calling the <a href="https://msdn.microsoft.com/e8361bdc-21dd-47a0-bdbf-56f4d6195689">TraceEventInstance</a> function.

+The
+<a href="https://msdn.microsoft.com/c9158292-281b-4a02-b280-956e340d225c">RegisterTraceGuids</a> function creates this handle (see the <i>TraceGuidReg</i> parameter).

+### -field InstanceId

+On output, contains the event trace instance identifier associated with <b>RegHandle</b>.

+### -field ParentInstanceId

+On output, contains the event trace instance identifier associated with <b>ParentRegHandle</b>.

 ### -field DUMMYUNIONNAME3